Greg Cunningham: International career

 Cunningham had been capped by the Republic of Ireland at youth level before being called up to the senior international squad by manager Giovanni Trapattoni on 22 February 2010 for a friendly against Brazil.
 On 28 May 2010, he made his debut for Ireland in a 3–0 win against Algeria at the RDS.

+Managerial career

+Salthill Devon

+On 24 June 2026, Cunningham was appointed as the manager of Salthill Devon ahead of their first season back in the League of Ireland in 13 years, in the newly formed FAI National League.